 13. Personal information: Do not include your age, weight, height, marital status, race, religion, or any other personal information unless you feel that it directly pertains to the position that you are seeking.
 When in doubt, omit it.

 14. Choice of pronouns: Your cover letter necessarily requires a thorough discussion of your qualifications.
 Use the first person ("I") voice.

 15. Gimmicks: Gimmicks such as sending a home video or a singing telegram to replace the conventional cover letter may seem attractive.
 No matter how creative these ideas may sound, the majority of employers will be more impressed with a simple, well-crafted letter.

-16. Typographical errors: It is very easy to make mistakes in your letters, particularly when you are writing many in succession.
-But it is also very easy for a hiring manager to reject any cover letter that contains errors, even those that seem minor at first glance.
+16. Typographical errors: It is easy to make mistakes in your letters, particularly when you are writing many in succession.
+But it is also easy for a hiring manager to reject any cover letter that contains errors, even those that seem minor at first glance.
 Here are a few common technical mistakes to watch out for when proofreading your letter:

 the hiring contact's name or title in the address, greeting or on the